Religion in Turkmenistan: Freedom of religion

 Freedom of religion is guaranteed by Article 11 of the Constitution of Turkmenistan.
 However, like other human rights, in practice it does not exist.
 Former President Saparmurat Niyazov's book of spiritual writings, the Ruhnama, is imposed on all religious communities.
 According to Forum 18, despite international pressure, the authorities severely repress all religious groups, and the legal framework is so constrictive that many prefer to exist underground rather than have to pass through all of the official hurdles.
-Protestant Christian adherents are affected, in addition to groups such as Jehovah's Witnesses, Baháʼí, and Hare Krishna.
-Jehovah's Witnesses have been fined, imprisoned and suffered beatings for their faith or due to being conscientious objectors.
+Protestant Christian adherents are affected, in addition to groups such as Jehovah's Witnesses, Baháʼí, and International Society for Krishna Consciousness.
+Jehovah's Witnesses have been fined, imprisoned and suffered beatings for their faith or due to being conscientious objectors; in 2022 they reported no arrests, but noted that the government continues to call them for military service and do not offer exemptions for conscientious objectors.

 A 2009 CIA report regarding religious freedom in Turkmenistan reads:"A survey of bookstores in central Ashgabat to check the availability of the Quran, the holy book of Muslims, revealed that the book was practically unavailable in state stores except for rare cases of second-hand copies.
 The only other places where the Quran could be bought were at an Iranian bookshop and from a private bookseller.
 During the visit to the Iranian store, the clerk explained that to import and sell the Quran in Turkmenistan, the store needed approval by the Presidential Council on Religious Affairs.
 In a predominantly Muslim society, the unavailability of the Quran for purchase seems to be an anomaly.
 The authorities' strict control over the availability of religious literature, including Islamic literature, highlights the state's insecurity about the impact that the unrestricted practice of religion could have on the current status quo in Turkmen society ...
 In general, the majority of Turkmen have a Quran in Arabic in their homes.
 Even if they cannot read Arabic, the fact of having the holy book is believed to protect a family from evil and misfortune.
 For an explanation of the Quran, most people rely on imams, who are appointed by the Council on Religious Affairs at national, provincial, city and district levels.
 The scarcity of the Quran in a familiar language leaves people little choice but to turn to the state-appointed imams for the "correct" interpretation of the book, a further sign of the government's policy of strict control over religious life in the country."

+In 2023, the country was scored zero out of 4 for religious freedom; it was noted that restrictions have tightened since 2016.
+In the same year it was ranked the 26th worst place in the world to be a Christian.